pendulum-project/ntpd-rs/docs/man/ntp.toml.5.md

     kiss code.
 No actual time measurement will be returned to the client in that case.
 If set to zero, no rate limiting is applied, this is the default.

-`allowlist` = [ *subnet*, .. ] (**["0.0.0.0/0", "::/0"]**)
+`allowlist` = { filter = [ *subnet*, .. ], action = `"deny"` | `"ignore"` } (**unset**)
+:   Only allow any number of filtered *subnets* to connect to the daemon.
+Any
-:   List of subnets in CIDR notation (an IP address followed by a slash and the
-    number of masked bits, for example `127.0.0.1/8` or `192.168.1.1/24`).
-Any IP that matches one of the subnets specified is allowed to contact this server.
-The `allowlist-action` determines which action is taken for IP addresses not on the allowlist.
-If no allowlist is specified, then all IP addresses are allowed to contact the server.
-If specified, you must also specify the `allowlist-action`.
-Each subnet must be specified within string quotes.
+    IP that matches one of the subnets specified is allowed to contact this server.
+The subnets must be specified in CIDR notation (an IP address followed by a slash and the number of masked bits, for example `127.0.0.1/8` or `192.168.1.1/24`).
+The action determines what measure is taken for IP addresses not in any of the specified subnets.

-`allowlist-action` = `"deny"` | `"ignore"`
-:   Defines the action that is taken for IP addresses not on the `allowlist`.
 When `deny`, an explicit packet with the NTP `DENY` kiss code is returned to the sender indicating that they are not allowed to do so.
-When `ignore`, messages are discarded with no response sent.
-If specified, you must also specify the `allowlist`.
+When `ignore` is specified, messages are discarded with no response sent.
+The default value is equivalent to allowing any IP address, and would be equivalent to setting the filter to `["0.0.0.0/0", "::/0"]`, with either action.

-`denylist` = [ *subnet*, .. ] (**[]**)
+`denylist` = { filter = [ *subnet*, .. ], action = `"deny"` | `"ignore"` } (**unset**)
-:   List of subnets in CIDR notation (an IP address followed by a slash and the
-    number of masked bits, for example `127.0.0.1/8` or `192.168.1.1/24`).
-Any IP that matches one of the subnets specified is not allowed to contact this server.
-The `denylist-action` determines which action is taken for IP addresses on the denylist.
-If no denylist is specified, then all IP addresses are allowed to contact the server.
-If specified, you must also specify the `denylist-action`.
-Each subnet must be specified within string quotes.

-`denylist-action` = `"deny"` | `"ignore"`
+:   Do not allow any number of filtered *subnets* to connect to the daemon.
+Any
-:   Defines the action that is taken for IP addresses on the `denylist`.
-When
-    `deny`, an explicit packet with the NTP `DENY` kiss code is returned to the sender indicating that they are not allowed to do so.
-When `ignore`, messages are discarded with no response sent.
-If specified, you must also specify the `denylist`.
+    IP that matches one of the subnets specified is not allowed to contact this server.
+The subnets must be specified in CIDR notation (an IP address followed by a slash and the number of masked bits, for example `127.0.0.1/8` or `192.168.1.1/24`).
+The action determines what measure is taken for IP addresses in any of the specified subnets.
+When `deny`, an explicit packet with the NTP `DENY` kiss code is returned to the sender indicating that they are not allowed to do so.
+When `ignore` is specified, messages are discarded with no response sent.
+The default value is equivalent to allowing any IP address, and would be equivalent to setting the filter to `[]`, with either action.

 ## `[observability]`
 Settings in this section configure how you can observe the behavior of the